vaidotasp/weather-cli-tool/posts/part2.md

 npm login
 ```

-All that's left is to run `npm publish --access=public` command to push this little program out in the wild and have it accesible to the public.
+All that's left is to run `npm publish --access=public` command to push this little program out in the wild and have it accessible to the public.

 If all goes well you can navigate to `https://www.npmjs.com/package/@username/module-name` and find you module!

 That is it!

 Here is the code if you want to take a look and compare notes.
-I will still continue to tinker with it so by the time this post is published some of the funcitonality may have already been changed!
+I will still continue to tinker with it so by the time this post is published some of the functionality may have already been changed!

 [GitHub](https://github.com/vaidotasp/weather-cli-tool)